adamedx/autographps-sdk/ROADMAP.md

 * Separate permissions args -- apparently apponly and delegated permissions have duplicate names, but different id's
 * Preserve case on parameter completion
 * Eliminate need for skipscopecheck by moving to autocompleted dynamicparams
+* Make new-graphconnection position 0 argument be permissions
+* Reference walkthrough at top of README -- nobody's reading!
+* Remove-GraphApplication

 ### Postponed